AldanaArcidiacono/AldanaArcidiacono/README.md

 🎎 I'm looking to collaborate on new projects

-📧 How to reach me: aldana.arcidiacono@gmail.com
+📧 How to reach me: aldana.arcidiacono@gmail.com or https://www.linkedin.com/in/aldana-arcidiacono/

 🗺️ Languages: Spanish (native language) and english (level B2)